 Under the National Administration Guidelines schools and kura must provide a “safe physical and emotional environment for students”.
 They should also have a self-review process to identify and address risks.

 The Office of the Children’s Commissioner has made recommendations about how schools and kura should respond to reports of bullying.
-Parents and students should expect:
+Parents and/or carers and students should expect:

 - to be heard and responded to sensitively and not to be dismissed